Normal Typicality and Dynamical Typicality for a Random Block-Band Matrix Model: Additional proofs

 \subsection{Acknowledgments.}

 L.E.~and J.H.~are supported by the ERC Advanced Grant ``RMTBeyond'' No.~101020331.
-C.V.~acknowledges financial support by the German Academic Scholarship Foundation and by the ERC Starting Grant ``FermiMath" No.~101040991, funded by the European Union.
+Moreover, J.H.~acknowledges (partial) financial support by the ERC Consolidator Grant ``ProbQuant'' (jointly with the Swiss State Secretariat for Education, Research and Innovation).
+C.V.~was (partially) supported by the German Academic Scholarship Foundation and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- TRR 352 -- Project-ID 470903074.
+Moreover, C.V.~acknowledges (partial) financial support by the ERC Starting Grant ``FermiMath" No.~101040991 and the ERC Consolidator Grant ``RAMBAS'' No. 10104424, funded by the European Union.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-Moreover, C.V.~was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- TRR 352 -- Project-ID 470903074.